accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### When focused

-When focused, this is the state returned by an element which receives attention following a user action.
+This is the state returned by an element which receives attention following a user action.
 There are several ways of bringing an element into focus:
 - by activating the element using a pointing device (by touching the screen);
 - by reaching the element using a key on an external keyboard (tab, direction arrow);
 - by reaching the element using an external switch (switch, joystick).

 When focused in a mobile environment, the focus should be assessed with the appropriate assistive technologies and parameters activated.
 Simply connecting an external switch (keyboard, switch for example) is not enough for keyboard control to be fully functional.
-So the visibility of when focused should only be evaluated when these elements are activated and configured.
+So the focus visibility should only be evaluated when these elements are activated and configured.
 The [**Methodology**](methodologie.md) page describes the procedures required to [configure an external keyboard](methodologie.md#external-keyboard).